 When not deliberately expressed, political opinions can nonetheless be inferred (rightly or wrongly) from people's behavior, or even from their associations and personal characteristics.
 In fact, political opinions are sometimes wrongly inferred from accidental circumstances.
-Such imputed political opinions could form a basis for political persecution and thus asylum.
+Such imputed political opinions could form a basis for political persecution and thus asylum (see examples below).

-(For a look at some common examples of political persecution, see Claiming Asylum Based on Persecution on Account of Political Opinion.)
+(Also, for a broader look at common examples of political persecution, see Claiming Asylum Based on Persecution on Account of Political Opinion.)

-Political opinions can be imputed to people on the basis of their oral and written statements, as well as other forms of expression, such as music or works of art.
+Political opinions can be imputed to people on the basis of their oral and written statements, as well as other forms of expression, such as musical compositions or works of art.
 Although such expressions might not be clearly about politics, they can nonetheless be interpreted by others as political.

 In addition, political opinions can be imputed to people on the basis of other types of actions; even ones that are not meant to express anything at all.
 For example, under a totalitarian regime, a person could be persecuted simply because government agents falsely suspect him of being a dissident or even a spy, solely based on his unusual habits or lifestyle.

-A political opinion can also be imputed to a person based on the people he or she associates with (or is associated with).
+A political opinion can also be imputed to people based on who they associates with (or are associated with).
 That might include friends, colleagues, neighbors, family members, and members of the person's other social groups, or even mere acquaintances.